TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-multi-data-centre/tyk-multi-data-centre.md

 Cached versions do not get synchronised back to the master data centre, setting a short TTL is important to ensure a regular lifetime
 {{< /note >}}

-A Slave Data Centre consists of the following configuration:
+A Worker Data Centre consists of the following configuration:

-1. One or more Tyk Gateways instance(s) specially configured as slaves
+1. One or more Tyk Gateway instance(s) configured as workers
 2. A Redis DB

 ### MDCB Keys Synchroniser